From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Methods

-In this study, the pre-consultation process $T$ is conceptualized as comprising two stages: Triage and History Taking.
-The latter, given its large volume of information, heterogeneity of content, and the requirement for structuring doctor–patient communication, can be further organized into three modules: Chief Complaint(CC), History of Present Illness(HPI), and Past History(PH) \cite{gawlik2024historytaking}.To achieve systematic information collection and optimization, we formalize the pre-consultation process $T$ as a hierarchical optimization structure comprising four main task groups: Triage ($T_1$), HPI collection ($T_2$), PH collection ($T_3$), and CC generation ($T_4$).
-This hierarchical modeling approach facilitates a balance between global optimality and efficient completion of individual tasks.
+We formalize the pre-consultation process $T$ as comprising two stages: Triage and History Taking.
+Given its large volume of information, heterogeneity of content, and the requirement for structuring doctor–patient communication, History Taking is further organized into three modules: Chief Complaint (CC), History of Present Illness (HPI), and Past History (PH) \cite{gawlik2024historytaking}.

+The pre-consultation process is modeled as a hierarchical optimization structure comprising four main task groups: